c-spark/cspark-ts-sdk/README.md

 - `logger` (default: `LoggerOptions`): enables or disables the logger for the SDK.
   - If `boolean`, determines whether or not the SDK should print logs.
-  - If `LogLevel`, the SDK will only print logs that match the specified level or higher.
+  - If `LogLevel | LogLevel[]`, the SDK will only print logs that match the specified level or higher.
   - If `LoggerOptions`, the SDK will print messages with the specified options:
     - `context` (default: `CSPARK v{version}`): defines the context of the logs (e.g., `CSPARK v1.2.3`);
     - `colorful` (default: `true`): determines whether the logs should be colorful;